Bigfoot: Formal studies

 One study was conducted by John Napier and published in his book Bigfoot: The Yeti and Sasquatch in Myth and Reality in 1973.
-Napier wrote that if a conclusion is to be reached based on scant extant "'hard' evidence," science must declare "Bigfoot does not exist."
+Napier wrote that if a conclusion is to be reached based on scant extant hard' evidence," science must declare "Bigfoot does not exist."
 However, he found it difficult to entirely reject thousands of alleged tracks, "scattered over 125,000 square miles" (325,000 km^{2}) or to dismiss all "the many hundreds" of eyewitness accounts.
 Napier concluded, "I am convinced that Sasquatch exists, but whether it is all it is cracked up to be is another matter altogether.
 There must be something in north-west America that needs explaining, and that something leaves man-like footprints."

 In 1974, the National Wildlife Federation funded a field study seeking Bigfoot evidence.
 No formal federation members were involved and the study made no notable discoveries.
 Also in 1974, the now defunct North American Wildlife Research Team constructed a "Bigfoot trap" in the Rogue River–Siskiyou National Forest.
-It was baited with animal carcasses and captured multiple bears, but no Bigfoot.
+The trap was baited with animal carcasses, and did manage to capture multiple bears, but no Bigfoot.
 Upkeep of the trap ended in the early 1980s, but in 2006 the United States Forest Service repaired the trap, which today is a tourist destination along the Collings Mountain hiking trail.

 Beginning in the late 1970s, physical anthropologist Grover Krantz published several articles and four book-length treatments of Bigfoot.
 However, his work was found to contain multiple scientific failings including falling for hoaxes.

 A study published in the Journal of Biogeography in 2009 by J.D.
 Lozier et al. used ecological niche modeling on reported sightings of Bigfoot, using their locations to infer preferred ecological parameters.
 They found a very close match with the ecological parameters of the American black bear.
-They also note that an upright bear looks much like a Bigfoot's purported appearance and consider it highly improbable that two species should have very similar ecological preferences, concluding that Bigfoot sightings are likely misidentified sightings of black bears.
+They also note that an upright bear looks much like a Bigfoot's purported appearance and consider it highly improbable that two species should have very similar ecological preferences, concluding that Bigfoot sightings, if not outright fabricated, are likely misidentified sightings of black bears.